Marriage is not always forever.

 Here are the three stages we’re going to look at:

-- A divorce at the visa petition approval stage, before permanent residence is granted
+- A divorce after the I-130 visa petition approval, before permanent residence is granted

 - A divorce that occurs during the two-year conditional permanent residence stage